Blended Scotch aims for hallowed single-malt ground

 One mix at the Calgary event included coconut water and green tea, which was pitched as a recipe aimed at attracting more women to Scotch but, frankly, might horrify most peoples' fathers.
 Still, it's all about helping newcomers along with acquiring a taste, he said.

-"I mean, it is a bold complex flavour, unashamedly so.
-It's not like we're trying to hide how it tastes or dramatically change how it tastes or trick anybody," Gunn said.
+"I mean, it is a bold complex flavor, unashamedly so.
+It's not like we're tying to hide how it tastes or dramatically change how it tastes or trick anybody," Gunn said.
 "It's purely about making it more accessible for that first or maybe second time someone tries it."
 (Additional reporting by Martinne Geller in New York; Editing by Leslie Gevirtz)